marcuscolle/memory-game/README.md

 ### Technologies Used

-To build this project i have used
+To build this project i have used:

 -HTML
 -CSS